-With its retro chandeliers and soft chairs offering the kind of comfort that newer froufrou cafes can only dream of, Tin Pot Cafe has been a North Fitzroy anchor for the last 17 years.
+With its retro chandeliers and soft chairs offering the kind of comfort that newer froufrou cafes can only dream of, Tin Pot Cafe has been a North Fitzroy anchor since the early nineties.

-Like the changing face of its locale, the cafe has been keeping with the times, shaking off its old 50s feel for a more 70s bohemian fit-out, yet maintaining the same relaxed character it has always had.
-The regulars, ‘who go way back’, can still be found getting their coffee from the spacious neighbourhood cafe as they have for years.
+Like the changing face of its locale, the cafe has been keeping with the times, shaking off its original fifties feel for a more seventies bohemian fit-out, yet maintaining the same relaxed character it has always had.
+The regulars, who "go way back", can still be found getting their coffee from the spacious neighbourhood cafe as they have for years.

-Tin Pot Cafe then carries itself into the evening as a local that feels as warm and welcoming as your dining room at home, offering hearty and generous dinner mains without the starch of fine dining.
+Tin Pot Cafe carries on into the evening as a local that feels as warm and welcoming as your dining room, offering hearty and generous dinner mains without the starch of fine dining.